Rotodile/Chablie/README.md

 ## **Contributing**

-Pull requests are welcome but please first discuss the change you wish to make via issue or any other method with the owner of this repository before making a change.
+Pull requests are welcome but please first discuss the change you wish to make via issue or any other method with the owner of this repository.

 Please make a issue if you found a bug or if you want to give a suggestion on any feature.